Wave, Particle, or a Third Possibility?: The Free DEO

 \subsection{Quantum Activation and Activation Parameters}

-This section introduces the concept of quantum activation in order to quantify the deviation of a free clustor's state from the quasi-Newtonian state.
-Since the behaviors of a Newtonian free particle and a quasi-Newtonian free clustor are identical, such a clustor will be said to have a quantum activation level of zero.
-Deviation of the value of any of the constants, $A$, $B$, $C$, or $D$, from its Newtonian value corresponds to non-Newtonian behavior of the clustor.
-In that case the clustor will be said to possess some level of quantum activation, and it will be useful to find parameters that quantify that level.
+This section introduces the concept of quantum activation in order to quantify the deviation of a free DEO's state from the quasi-Newtonian state.
+Since the behaviors of a Newtonian free particle and a quasi-Newtonian free DEO are identical, such a DEO will be said to have a quantum activation level of zero.
+Deviation of the value of any of the constants, $A$, $B$, $C$, or $D$, from its Newtonian value corresponds to non-Newtonian behavior of the DEO.
+In that case the DEO will be said to possess some level of quantum activation, and it will be useful to find parameters that quantify that level.

-Toward that end the following four new constants are introduced:
+Toward that end, the following four new constants are introduced:

-In terms of these new parameters the dynamic equations in~\eqref{free clustor dynamics} become:
+In terms of these new parameters the dynamic equations in~\eqref{free DEO dynamics} become:

-where the $\pm$ sign on the radicals is determined by the sign of $p_{0}^{}$.
+where the $\pm$ sign on the radicals is equal to the sign of $p_{0}^{}$.

-The world-line equation~\eqref{free clustor world line} contains the product of two bracketed factors each with its own $\alpha$ and $\phi$ parameters.
-The first of these factors has the same periodic form as the momentum equation~\eqref{free clustor momentum}.
+The world-line equation~\eqref{free DEO world line} contains the product of two bracketed factors each with its own $\alpha$ and $\phi$ parameters.
+The first of these factors has the same periodic form as the momentum equation~\eqref{free DEO momentum}.

-The constants $\alpha\!1$ and $\alpha 2$ quantify the clustor's level of activation and will be called the primary and secondary activation parameters, respectively.
+The constants $\alpha\!1$ and $\alpha 2$ quantify the DEO's level of activation and will be called the primary and secondary activation parameters, respectively.
 The phase angles $\phi\!1$ and $\phi\!2$, however, play no role in determining the activation level.
-Equations~\eqref{free clustor action},~\eqref{free clustor momentum}, and~\eqref{free clustor world line} correspond to quasi-Newtonian behavior if and only if $\alpha\!1 = \alpha 2 = 0$.
-In that case the clustor will be said to be unactivated.
+Equations~\eqref{free DEO action},~\eqref{free DEO momentum}, and~\eqref{free DEO world line} correspond to quasi-Newtonian behavior if and only if $\alpha\!1 = \alpha 2 = 0$.
+In that case the DEO will be said to be unactivated.